 Over the years, many international performers have toured the music bowl.
 The bowl has hosted bands such as The Beach Boys, Metallica, Guns N’ Roses, Paramore, and many others.
 It has also hosted artists, including Bob Dylan, Neil Diamond, Bon Jovi, Kanye West, and Lorde, among hundreds of other artists.
 Orchestras that have played at the bowl include The Czech Philharmonic and The Electric Light Orchestra.

 The music bowl has been under the management of the Victorian Arts Centre since 1980.
 It underwent major renovations in 2000, and it was reopened on the Christmas Eve of 2002, during the Carols by Candlelight concert.
 Since then, Melbourne’s Carols by Candlelight events are always held at the music bowl; it’s one of the most important annual cultural events in the city.

 During summer, the Sidney Myer Music Bowl always has a heavy schedule of concerts and performances.
 Performances are fewer but plentiful during the other seasons.
 No matter what time of year it is, you can always check Art Centre Melbourne’s official website to find out what music acts are scheduled to play at the music bowl in the near future.
 You can also book a ticket to an event from the website.

 Business Coaching Melbourne

 Stuart Hayes is the most qualified business coach in Australia.
 Stuart is based in Melbourne, and is only a seven minute drive from The Sidney Myer Music Bowl.
-If you want to hire a world-class business coach, call and make an appointment for a free coaching strategy session.
+If you want to hire a world-class business management consultant, call and make an appointment for a free coaching strategy session.
 Stuart also likes Rod Laver Arena